live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 {qmlType:CalibrateDebevec}
 {qmlInherits:lcvcore#MatFilter}
-{qmlBrief:Calibrates the lightness of the image in regard to exsposure setting the image was shot.}
+{qmlBrief:Calibrates the lightness of the image in regards to the exsposure the image was shot in.}

-{qmlProperty:QMatList input}
+{qmlProperty:list<Mat> input}

-List of images
+List of images.

-{qmlProperty:QList times}
+{qmlProperty:list<double> times}
-Exposure time
+List of exposure times.

-{qmlProperty:QVariantMap params}
+{qmlProperty:Object params}
 Calibration parameters

 Params: